manasvi-patil/leetcode-practice/README.md

 # leetcode-practice
-Documenting my leetcode journey, trying to be consistent and solving atleast 1 leetcode problem daily.
-Will be regularly posting my leetcode problems along with my solving method.
+Documenting my leet-code journey, trying to be consistent and solving atleast 1 leetcode problem daily.
+Will be regularly posting leetcode problem-solution along with my solving method.